-A curriculum Newsletter complied by teachers goes out three times per year.
+A curriculum Newsletter complied by teachers goes out at the start of each term.
 This gives headlines as to what pupils will be studying in the term ahead.
 The website also has full details of our curriculum and SEN offers.

-A printed half-termly update of all events given out six times per year.
-Lists everything in our diaries.
+A printed half-termly update of all events lists everything in our diaries.
 Including all Masses and Liturgies in church and school.

-Three one to one termly consultations and meetings with parents and teachers to discuss, how pupils are settling in, targets.
-Also detailed information on progress and outcomes and a report at the end of the year.
+Three one to one termly consultations and meetings with parents and teachers to discuss, how pupils are settling in, targets and detailed information on progress and outcomes as well as a report at the end of the year.

 A unique feature of our school is that parents are invited in to three class assemblies per year to see their children on stage.
-Afterwards they are invited by the pupils to come to their classroom and look at the work that their children are doing in class.
+Afterwards parents are invited by the pupils to come to their classroom and look at the work that their children are doing in class.
 Parents see displays of work and generally view around the classroom and outdoor areas.
 This is quite a unique feature.

-Parents are also invited in to at least three Nativity plays at Christmas, (EYFS, KS1 and KS2) to our Carol Concerts in the church and also to our Year 6 leavers play e.g The Lion King 2017.
+Parents are also invited in to at least three Nativity plays at Christmas, (EYFS, KS1 and KS2) to our Carol Concerts in the church and also to our Year 6 leavers play.

-There are also Christmas Fairs and Summer Barbecues etc where the Parents Association and teachers all join in and are well attended.
-Every year the school celebrates Fireworks Night and this is the best attended event of the year.
-In addition special one off events are held Curriculum Evenings, World Cup celebrations, Oktoberfests, International Evenings which are a mixture of information and food, drink and enjoyment.
+There are Christmas Fairs and Summer Barbecues where the Parents Association and teachers all join in and are well attended.

+In addition, special one off events are held such as Curriculum Evenings, World Cup celebrations and International Evenings which are a mixture of information and food, drink and enjoyment.

 On a daily basis several members of staff are on the path in the morning and in the afternoon to log concerns and direct parents to the correct area if they wish to talk with someone.
 There has been a soft start in place in the school now for the last few years and school opens early to let pupils settle.
-A Breakfast Club also run by the school operates form 7.45am.
+A Breakfast Club run by the school operates from 7.45am.